 http://indiancountrytodaymedianetwork.c … iny-149753

 I wonder how Hillary would have dealt with the "Indians" back in the day.

 Its amazing how the white man just moved right in and took over, isn't it?

-If President Washington came back to take a stroll through this country today he would probably wonder if all his efforts were worth it ... at all.
+If President Washington came back to take a stroll through this country today he would probably wonder if all his efforts were worth it ...

 He might ask the desendents of the original Asian immigrants how can we fix this mess.